Telefonica/Telefonica-WannaCry-FileRestorer/README.md

-# Telefonica-WannaCry-FileRestorer
+## Telefonica-WannaCry-FileRestorer
-Tool to restore some WannaCry files which encryption weren't finish properly
+This tool try to restore posible files which were in encryption process by WannaCry but that encryption was not finished properly.

 * Version: Alpha-RC1

+### How to use
+We provide this video with an step-by-step to run this script.

 ### Disclaimer